Projects •

 Resources:

-Skills: Pretraining NLP Gen AI LLM
+Skills: Pretraining SFT NLP Gen AI LLM

 Machine Learning & AI Applications in Physics